Professor John McLeod

 - Website: Twitter

-I work primarily in the field of postcolonial studies, and have particular interests in transcultural adoption writing and representations of diasporic and once-colonised locations.
+I work primarily in the field of postcolonial studies, and have particular interests in transcultural adoption writing and representations of migrant and diasporic cultures.
+In May 2024, Liverpool University will publish my new book, Global Trespassers: Sanctioned Mobility in Contemporary Culture, which engages across these research fields (I was awarded a Leverhulme Research Fellowship to support this project).

 Previously I have published Postcolonial London: Rewriting the Metropolis (Routledge, 2004) which explores how London has been reimagined by a variety of post-war writers, while my co-edited collection The Revision of Englishness (Manchester University Press, 2004) considers the ways in which Englishness has been imaginatively reconsidered by different kinds of writers and film-makers.
 I have also contributed many scholarly essays to academic journals and books concerning postcolonial, diasporic and transcultural literatures.

 I am also interested in critical theories of the postcolonial - my first book, Beginning Postcolonialism (Manchester University Press, second edition, 2010) introduces many of the key concepts in the field and considers their application to the reading of literature.
 I have also edited the Routledge Companion to Postcolonial Studies (Routledge, 2007), which engages with the histories, cultures, theories and key figures of Anglophone, Francophone, Lusophone and Hispanic postcolonial contexts.

-I have published in the field of Caribbean and black British writing, with particular focus on the work of Caryl Phillips, Derek Walcott and V. S. Naipaul.
-I maintain a healthy general interest in postwar British literature and the novel in general.
+I maintain a healthy interest in post-war and contemporary British literature and culture (especially the novel).
 In 2007, Northcote House published my book J. G. Farrell, which concerns one of my favourite novelists, while in 2014 Bloomsbury published my co-edited collection The 1970s: A Decade of Contemporary British Fiction which includes my essay on Black British writing in the seventies.
+More recently I’ve written on Brexit fiction, the ‘diasporic’ museum, and the figure of the child in the work of David Bowie.

-I am on the editorial boards of a number of important journals in postcolonial studies – Moving Worlds, Journal of Postcolonial Writing, New Literatures Review, Journal of Commonwealth Literature - and I have guest-edited two issues of Kunapipi (XXI, 2, 1999, and XXV, 1, 2003).
+I am on the editorial boards of a number of important journals in postcolonial studies – Moving Worlds, Journal of Postcolonial Writing, Journal of Commonwealth Literature - and I have guest-edited two issues of Kunapipi (XXI, 2, 1999, and XXV, 1, 2003).